LucasBehrendt/investorsclub/README.md

     - Get familiar with the website and have a positive experience.
     - Briefly learn about the clubs purpose and history.
     - Navigate the website with ease and check out upcoming events.
-    - Find the contact form easily and get an overall povitive impression of the club.
+    - Find the contact form easily and get an overall positive impression of the club.
 -	#### Returning User
     - Be able to sign up for membership and understand what this entails.
     - Browse upcoming events and find locations / dates that suit me.